 It was great for farms and smaller animals, however.

 A landmark of Japan, the Imperial Palace is the primary residence of the Emperor of Japan.
 You can only visit the two gardens.
 Which I didn’t get the chance to do as it was closed when I went.
 Oops.

 Access: Yamanote Line Akihabara

-Akihabara also known as “Akiba” is the tech neighbour of Tokyo, if you’re looking for some new technologies or second-hand shops then this is the place to go.
+Akihabara or as they informally call it “Akiba” is the tech neighbour of Tokyo, if you’re looking for some new technologies or second-hand shops then this is the place to go.

 Akiba is as well famous for its anime and video game culture.
 You can find the biggest Sega Game Centre in Tokyo there!

-I don’t have any recommendation per se for Akihabara as I think that it is worth it to explore the whole neighbour as the atmosphere is different from the other neighbour in Tokyo.
+I don’t have any recommendation per se for Akihabara as I think that it is worth it to explore the whole neighbourhood as the atmosphere is different from the other neighbour in Tokyo.

-Besides, if you’d like to try a Maid Café then it is definitely there.
+Besides, if you’d like to try a Maid Café, then it is there.

 Mt Takao is the perfect day trip for a hike only 45 min away from Tokyo.
-I have a whole post about it if you want to know more about it, read it here!
+I have a whole post about it if you want to know more about it, read my Hiking Mt Takao Guide here!